kiteco/issue-tracker/vscode/README.md

 # Kite plugin for VSCode

-To use this plugin you must (download and install the Kite Engine)[https://kite.com].
+To use this plugin you must [download and install the Kite Engine](https://kite.com).

 ### Installation